 COVID-19 vaccination information

-Under the directions issued by the Victorian Chief Health Officer, visitors attending school to work are required to be vaccinated or provide evidence that they are medically excepted.
-Our school is required to collect, record and hold vaccination information from relevant visitors to ensure they meet these requirements.

-Department policy also requires us to ensure parents and carers and other adult visitors are vaccinated or medically excepted before entering school buildings and when attending outdoor gatherings and events.

-For further information on this process, refer to [Insert the name of the document outlining your school’s local procedures for collecting COVID-19 vaccination information.
-You are welcome to use the template COVID-19 Mandatory Vaccination – Information Collection and Recording Procedures available on the School Policy Templates Portal and the Policy and Advisory Library (PAL) (see link below).] eg our school’s COVID-19 Mandatory Vaccination – Information Collection and Storage Procedures.

-For Department policy on COVID-19 mandatory vaccinations for visitors, including advice on the type of information that schools are required to collect, record and hold, refer to:
+Our school follows Department of Education and Training policy with respect to the requirements relating to attendance on school sites and COVID-19 vaccinations.

+For further information, refer to:

 COVID-19 Vaccinations – Visitors and Volunteers on School Sites

-Working with Children Clearance
+Working with Children Clearance and other suitability checks

 For Working with Children Check (WWC Check) and other suitability check requirements relating to parents/carers and other volunteers working with students please see our Volunteers Policy.

 All visitors who are engaged in child-related work (see definition above) must have a valid WWC Clearance.
+Additional suitability checks may also be required such as reference, proof of identity, qualification and work history involving children checks.

 In some circumstances, visitors to Warragul Primary School who are not engaged in child-related work will also be required to produce a valid WWC Check depending on the particular circumstances of their visit.
 Warragul Primary School will require a valid WWC Clearance for: